LifestreamX/contact-manager-front/README.md

 ## About The App

-[Contact Manager] is an app that that allows you to maintain contact information using a fake REST API on a JSON server database with details of each individual contact.
+[Contact Manager] is an mobile responsive app that that allows you to maintain contact information using a fake REST API on a JSON server database with details of each individual contact.
 You can create a contact and once created you can view the contact, edit and delete the contact of choice. you can also filter the contact through input using the name of the contact as a search result.

 ## Screenshots